 People say she had been a violinist in the Vienna Philharmonic orchestra and also worked for MI6 in some capacity.

 She was so mysterious that local people thought she was an enemy spy – the delivery boy had seen a gun on her dining table.

-The story of Olive Myler was passed down aurally via gossip, or mentioned in newspaper articles, it has no neatly tied up ending, no answers, only potential for real drama.
+The story of Olive Myler [who was a voluntary interceptor] was passed down aurally via gossip, or mentioned in newspaper articles, it has no neatly tied up ending, no answers, only potential for real drama.
 The story of a quiet rural life on the surface that hides a wealth of intelligence and intrigue on a national scale.
 It makes us question who our neighbours really are and what they may be hiding.

-With funding from Arts Council England, Plymouth University and the South West Creative Technology Network
+Supported using public funding from Arts Council England, and a Development Grant from the South West Creative Technology Network

 With support and development from the Theatre Royal Plymouth

 and support from these organisations, the Radio Society of GB; Plymouth Community Homes; intoBodmin at the Old Library, Bodmin